CREATE TABLE¶

 Note

-columns.Identity does not enforce the uniqueness of values.
+Identity does not enforce the uniqueness of values.
 The identity value can be bypassed by specifying it in an INSERT command.

-Creating a table from a SELECT query¶
+Creating a Table from a SELECT

-Creating a table with a clustering key¶
+Creating a Table with a Clustering Key

 CREATE TABLE users (

-name VARCHAR(30) NOT NULL,
+name TEXT(30) NOT NULL,

 start_date datetime not null,

-country VARCHAR(30) DEFAULT 'Unknown' NOT NULL
+country TEXT(30) DEFAULT 'Unknown' NOT NULL

 ) CLUSTER BY start_date;